Ensemble learning for Physics Informed Neural Networks: a Gradient Boosting approach: Gradient boosting physics informed neural networks

+In this section, we will introduce our algorithm directly.
+We put the motivation of our algorithm in appendix \ref{apdx_alg}.
+Let us first introduce some notations.
+Let $f(\bfx;\theta)$ be a neural network with input $\bfx$ and parameterized by $\theta$.
+For a sequence of neural networks with parameters $\theta_0,\theta_1,\cdots, \theta_m$, define $\Theta_m=\cup_{i=0}^m\{\theta_i\}$.
+The proposed algorithm in this paper can be summarized as follows:

 The proposed algorithm, described in Algorithm \ref{alg}, utilizes a sequence of neural networks and an iterative update procedure to minimize the loss gradually.
 At each iteration step $i$, the forward prediction relies on the union parameter set $\Theta_i$, while the backward gradient propagation is only performed on $\theta_i$.
 This results in a mild increase in computational cost during the training of GB iteration.
 The simplicity of this algorithm allows practitioners to easily transfer their PINNs codes to GB PINNs'.
-In the following section, we will demonstrate that this simple technique can enable PINNs to solve many problems that were previously intractable using the original formulation of Raissi {\em et. al.} \cite{pinn}.
+In the following section, we will demonstrate that this simple technique can enable PINNs to solve many problems that present challenges for the original formulation of \cite{pinn}.

-Additionally, the proposed GB PINNs algorithm also introduces another dimension of flexibility in terms of network architecture design, namely the combination of different neural networks.
-This opens up new opportunities for fine-tuning the architecture to minimize PDE residual losses and improve overall predictive accuracy.
-As shown in the following section, the performance of GB PINNs is relatively insensitive to the specific choice and arrangement of networks, as long as their capacity is sufficient.